Konstankino/simple-rds-manager/README.md

 Pass in your `schedule` using ENV variables, such as:
 1. "rds-db1::23:00::8:00::OFF,rds-db2::13:00::18:00::OFF,rds-db2::8:00::23:00::ON"
+2. env variable `zone` allows you to configure time zone

 With the `schedule` above, the Lambda will make sure that: